smallwat3r/sketch/README.md

 having to leave my terminal.

-Sketch works with all text editor that can be triggered from a terminal command (vim, nvim, macvim, nano, subl etc...).
+Sketch works with all text editor that can be triggered from a terminal command (vim, nvim, macvim, nano, subl, emacs etc...).

 ![sketch](https://i.imgur.com/uHwSDXJ.gif)